uqlibrary/technology-training/Git/git.md

 Now, let's get into pairs: one person is the "Owner", the other is the "Collaborator".

 First, the Owner needs to give the collaborator editing access to the repository.
-On GitHub, go to "Settings > Collaborators" and search for your partner's username.
+On GitLab's left panel, go to "Settings > Members", search for your partner's username and click "Add to project".

-The Collaborator can accept the invitation by navigating to their notifications.
+The Collaborator can then accept the invitation.

 Next, the Collaborator needs to download a copy of the Owner's repository to their machine, which is called "**cloning a repository**".
 To do that in your Desktop directory: